 5. Use a rate lock.

-For instance, you might save $77 month by locking in a $250,000 loan at a 30-year fixed rate of 5 percent/5.2 percent Annual Percentage Rate with a $1,342 monthly payment, compared to the same loan scenario with a 5.7 percent Annual Percentage Rate, a $1,419 monthly payment, and just a half-point interest rate increase.**
+For instance, you might save $75 a month by locking in a $272,446 loan with a $1,162 monthly payment at a 30-year fixed rate of 3.09 percent/3.27 Annual Percentage Rate and with an estimated $16,347 down payment.
+Compare this to the same loan scenario with a 3.78 Annual Percentage Rate, a $1,237 monthly payment, and just a half-point projected interest rate increase.***

 6. Don’t wait.

-Today’s historically low mortgage rates are still good news for buyers.
-They’re sitting at 4.81 percent, a far cry from the peaks of over 18 percent seen in the 1980s.
+Today’s historically low mortgage rates are still great news for buyers.
+They’re sitting at around 3 percent, a far cry from the peaks of over 18 percent seen in the 1980s.

-The lower the rate, the more house you can get
+The lower the rate, the more house you can buy

 Using any of these tips to lock in a low rate could move you up to a higher price range.
-With a lower rate comes more buying power, so you might be able to afford more than you first thought — without having to change your financial situation.
-Getting a jump on lower rates can be easy: Download LoanFly, find out how much house you can afford, and fly home faster.
+With a lower rate comes more buying power, so you might be able to purchase more than you first thought — without having to change your housing budget.
+Find out how much house you can afford at today’s low rate when you prequalify.

-**MBS Highway payment estimate, 2018.
-Rates listed are for illustrative purposes only.
+***MBS Highway payment estimate, 2021.
+Rates listed (as of 3/23/2021) are for illustrative purposes only and are subject to change.

 For educational purposes only.
 Please contact a qualified professional for specific guidance.